 ARKit was released alongside iOS 11, which meant any device capable of running iOS 11 would be able to utilize AR features.

 ARKit 4 still has features that are compatible with devices running iOS 11, but its more advanced features are restricted to devices that feature A12 Bionic chips or better.
-The latest features and depth-sensing require LiDAR on the device, which is only the iPad Pro and iPhone 12 Pro series for now.
+The latest features and depth-sensing require LiDAR on the device, which is only the iPad Pro and iPhone 12 Pro series and later.